oriern/SuperPAL/README.md

 `supervised_oie_wrapper` directory is a wrapper over AllenNLP's (v0.9.0) pretrained Open IE model that was implemented by Gabriel Stanovsky.
 It was forked from [here](https://github.com/gabrielStanovsky/supervised_oie_wrapper), and edited for our purpose.

 In this repository we used python-3.6.
-Please refer to `requirements.txt` for other requirements.
+Please refer to `environment_superPAL.yml` for other requirements.

 ## Manual Datasets ##